EmreAlbayrak/VMR2P0R0001/README.md

 # **Visiomex VMR2P0R0001 Documentation**

 *Visiomex Industrial Image Processing Solutions Inc. 2021*

+*This project is in development process.
+Some parts of the code migth not work as expected.*

 # Protocol Information